-For the construction of 23 family homes with associated private rear garden, drainage and eternal works.
+The construction of 23 family homes with associated private rear garden, drainage and external works.

 Where possible the houses are set back from the road providing the appearance of a very open and organic development whilst maintaining at least 10m gardens to the rear.
 The frontage of the houses is slightly set back from one another to suggest a less formal arrangement.